redlibrarian/redlibrarian.github.io/_posts/2018-06-14-erasure-of-labour.markdown

 There are other reasons to quibble.
-When Seeber says that he "didn't think that speed of access was as much of a concern for humanists who spend years preparing a monograph", he seems to betray, I think, a misunderstanding of the *writing* process, a artistic process (yes, even scholarly writing) that is intuitive and extremely sensitive to the kinds of flows and disruptions Seeber discounts.
+When Seeber says that he "didn't think that speed of access was as much of a concern for humanists who spend years preparing a monograph", he seems to betray, I think, a misunderstanding of the *writing* process, an artistic process (yes, even scholarly writing) that is intuitive and extremely sensitive to the kinds of flows and disruptions Seeber discounts.

 But the part of the blog post I really want to focus on is what Seeber says about "serendipity".
 He writes: